 You can also often set your own schedule or work a flexible schedule that allows you to work early mornings, afternoons, or even evenings and weekends.

-With courier jobs, there’s always delivery work and errands so you can find many suitable options for you.
+There’s always delivery work and errands with courier jobs so you can find many suitable options for you.

 Below, you’ll learn about some of the best courier jobs for seniors along with the top driving jobs for retirees.